Brightening / Melasma / Redness / BlemishesLentigo Spot Laser

 Solar lentigo is known as a flat, brown pigmented lesion that primarily results from a combination of UV exposure and the skin's aging process.

-This refers to a condition where melanocytes are excessively activated, leading to an over-accumulation of melanin pigment in specific areas.
+This refers to a condition where melanocytes become excessively active, leading to an over-accumulation of melanin pigment in specific areas.

-Consistent exposure to UV rays causes melanin production to continue without ceasing.
+Continuous exposure to UV radiation causes melanin production to persist without stopping.

-Over time, as the skin's regenerative capacity and pigment processing function decrease, lentigo lesions can become darker and larger in scope.
+As time passes, if the skin's regenerative capacity and pigment processing function decline, lentigo lesions can become darker and spread over a wider area.

-They typically appear on the face, back of the hands, and arms, usually presenting with clear borders and a deep brown color.
+They typically occur on the face, back of the hands, and arms, usually appearing as distinct, dark brown spots.

 Where Lentigo Lesions Primarily Occur